wp-staging/wp-staging/readme.txt

 * Every release passes thousands of unit and acceptance tests to make the plugin extremely robust, reliable and fast on an enterprise code quality level
 * Fast and professional support team

-= WP STAGING | PRO BACKUP AND CLONING WORDPRESS FEATURES =
+== WP STAGING | PRO - BACKUP & STAGING FEATURES ==

-Note: These backup & cloning features are Premium.
+The backup & cloning features below are Premium.
 You need WP STAGING | PRO to use those features.
 [More about WP STAGING | PRO](https://wp-staging.com/backup-wordpress)!

 * Migration - Migrate and transfer WordPress to another host or domain
 * High Performance - Backup and clone an entire website, even with millions of database rows faster and less resource-intensive than with other plugins